argoproj/argo-workflows/docs/events.md

 Clients wanting to send events to the endpoint need an [access token](access-token.md).

-It is only possible to submit workflow templates your access token has access to, [example](manifests/quick-start/base/webhooks/submit-workflow-template-role.yaml).
+It is only possible to submit workflow templates your access token has access to: [example role](manifests/quick-start/base/webhooks/submit-workflow-template-role.yaml).

 Example (note the trailing slash):